Archived

 Why might this be relevant?

-The project proposes autonomous aerial radiation monitoring systems, which partially addresses the need for radiation monitoring strategies using interpolation and semi-variogram techniques to develop a monitoring strategy based on measurement points.
+The project focuses on autonomous aerial radiation monitoring systems, which could partially address the need for monitoring strategies in emergencies.

 • A centre for Advanced Digital Radiometric Instrumentation for Applied Nuclear Activities (ADRIANA)